erecica/Calico-AKS-BYOCNI/README.md

 > **Warning**
-> Microsoft will charge you a small fee when executing this demo!
+> Microsoft will charge you a small fee when executing this demo (3 instances of type Standard_DS2_v2 used)!
 We strongly recomend to clean up the cluster after this demo!
 Clean up steps are included in this demo.

 ## Cloud shell
 All cammands for this extersise are executed into Azure Cloud shell.
 Azure Cloud Shell requires an Azure file share to persist files.
 Create one if requested.